adnjoo/youtube-audio-only/CONTRIBUTING.md

 - Verify that the changes are necessary and improve the project.
 - Ensure no zip files or other binary files are included unless absolutely necessary and properly justified.

-## Code of Conduct

-By participating in this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it to understand the standards expected in our community.

-## Security

-Security is a top priority.
-If you discover a security vulnerability, please report it to us directly.
-Do not open an issue or PR for security-related concerns.

 ## Getting Started

 1. Fork the repository.